BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 systems and controls, in order to mitigate risks, it considers the effectiveness of those systems and controls in a stress situation.
 --- Page 27 ---
-![This is a slide detailing Guideline 14 concerning the frequency of the Own Risk and Solvency Assessment (ORSA).
-It specifies that an undertaking must perform the ORSA at a minimum of once per year.
+![A concise summary of Guideline 14, which states that an undertaking must perform the ORSA (Own Risk and Solvency Assessment) at least once a year.

 #### Guideline 14 – Frequency
 The undertaking should perform the ORSA at least annually.](#)